Key Takeaways

 7. Utilize the Shower Steam

 If it’s possible, try keeping the door open while taking a shower.
 This will transfer heat from the hot shower and help to warm up your room without a heater.
-Plus, it will also increase humidity levels, making the air less dry and more comfortable.
+Additionally, it will increase humidity, making the air less dry and more comfortable.

 8. Layer Your Clothing

 When you don’t have heating equipment, you can focus on keeping yourself warm by layering on clothes.
-Use a thermal base layer, then put on an insulating layer such as a sweatshirt or hoodie as a middle layer.
-You can put on clothes made of fleece, wool, or cotton as the last layer.
+Use a thermal base layer, then wear an insulating layer, such as a sweatshirt or hoodie, as the middle layer.
+You can wear fleece, wool, or cotton clothing as the outer layer.
 As heat is lost through your hands and feet, slip on thick socks and add on warm mittens.
 Top everything off with a woolen cap.

 9. Warm Up Your Bedding